KeLLs-Link/docker/docker.md

 ## Creating a dockerfile and creating a docker image from the dockerfile.

+A Dockerfile is a text file or document that contains all the commands/instructions a user would use to assemble or build a container image.

 - building an image from dockerfile and running multiple containers from our custom built image

 When you want to build a custom image, you do not need to mount a volume from your host to the actual container. the image you are building contains everything.